hashicorp/vault/website/source/docs/config/index.html.md

   * `scheme` (optional) - "http" or "https" for talking to Consul.

+  * `disable_registration` (optional) - If true, then Vault will not register itself with Vault.
+Defaults to "false".

   * `token` (optional) - An access token to use to write data to Consul.

   * `max_parallel` (optional) - The maximum number of connections to Consul;